RoxieAtRubrik/intro-to-rubrik-apis/Lesson-1.md

 ## Lesson 1-1: Authentication

 In Google Chrome, open a new tab and type `https://$cluster_address/docs/v1/playground`.
-The node IP information can be found in [Lab Topology](/lab-topology.md).

 The Rubrik REST API Explorer web page opens.

 1. Click on the green Authorize button in the upper right corner.
 2. Supply your username and password.
-Enter the Rubrik CDM credential information found in [Lab Topology](/lab-topology.md).
 3. Click **Authorize**.

 ![API Docs](img/image1-1.png)